Spacexplorer11/Space_Dodge/README.md

 ## Contact
-- If you would like to contact me, please message me on discord at `spacexplorer11` or email me at [akaal@akaalroop.com](mailto:akaal@akaalroop.com)
+- If you would like to contact me, please use any of the methods available [on my profile/in my profile README!](https://github.com/Spacexplorer11)

 ## Thanks! 💜
 Thank you so much for playing Space Dodge!
 I'd really appreciate it if you starred my repository!